 In the Reading Room, you will find the handbooks and principal publications on various research topics.
 You can also find reference works, encyclopedias and dictionaries.
-All the other publications are located in the stacks, which are not accessible to the public.
-To make it easier for you to find books in our new reading room, you can use our Reading room map (pdf’) »
+All other publications are located in the stacks, which are not accessible to the public.
+To make it easier for you to find Reading Room books, you can use our Reading room map (pdf').

-In the reading room you will find the Library’s service desk.
-A staff member of the Library will be always there to assist you.
+In the Reading Room you will find the Service Desk.
+A staff member of the Library will always be present to assist you.
 This is also the place to become a member of the Library, and to return and collect your books and publications.

-In a corner of the reading room, you will find the ‘lounge.’
-On the coffee table in the lounge we will deposit, every day the Library is open, the latest edition of some of the most prominent newspapers in Europe.
-We have paper subscriptions to Le Monde, Die Zeit, the Guardian and the weekly Economist.
-All our visitors are free to read these newspapers in the lounge, during opening hours of the Library.
-We kindly ask you to leave the newspapers inside the lounge.
+In a corner of the Reading Room, you will find our ‘Grotius Room’.
+On the coffee table in the Grotius Room we will deposit, every day the Library is open, the latest edition of some of the most prominent newspapers in Europe.
+We have paper subscriptions to Le Monde, Die Zeit, The Guardian and the weekly Economist.
+All our visitors are free to read these newspapers in the Grotius Room, during opening hours of the Library.
+We kindly ask you to leave the newspapers inside the Grotius Room.